2018 Yilan train derailment: Derailment

 Of the eight carriages, numbers 3 through 8 toppled over and collided into each other in a "W" shape, while the rest went off the track with lesser damage.
 The front car was seen tipped over at an angle of 75 degrees, and most of the fatalities are believed to have been in this car.
-Survivor accounts claimed that the driver applied the emergency brake multiple times before the incident, and another claimed that the train sped up after the curve.
+Survivors said that the driver applied the emergency brake multiple times before the incident, and another claimed that the train sped up after the curve.

 All trains in the eastern trunk line were halted in both directions, with replacement bus services provided.
-Hundreds of medics and firefighters, and 100 army troops responded to the scene.
+Hundreds of medics and firefighters, and 100 soldiers responded to the scene.
 As of 21:35 local time all passengers, including the dead, had been removed/evacuated from the wreckage.
 The derailment was the worst train accident in Taiwan since 1991, when 30 people were killed in a collision near Miaoli until a train derailment in 2021 killed 49 people in Hualien.

 Victims

 At least 18 people were killed in the accident, with another 187 injured, all on board.

 Six of the dead were reportedly under the age of 18.
-Taiwan's Railway Authority confirmed that 8 of the dead were of the same family, and the Health Ministry confirmed that 53 injured passengers remained in the hospital.
+Taiwan's Railway Authority confirmed that eight of the dead were of the same family, and the Health Ministry confirmed that 53 injured passengers remained in the hospital.

 Investigation

-The train involved in the accident was built by the Japanese company Nippon Sharyo in 2011, and underwent major maintenance work in 2017.
+The derailed train was built by the Japanese company Nippon Sharyo in 2011, and underwent major maintenance work in 2017.
 On 22 October 2018, it was reported that the driver of the train reported an issue with the main air compressor just before the derailment.
 The Chief Secretary of Taiwan Railways Administration, Chu Lai-shun, said that a full failure of the main air compressor would cause insufficient power and problems with deceleration, but should not cause a derailment.
 In addition, the train's automatic train protection (ATP) was disabled shortly before the derailment, which, according to the driver was because of an earlier fault which delayed the train.
 Prosecutors accused him of negligence for not turning it on again afterwards.
 Investigators believe that without ATP enabled, the train's speed was not properly monitored, which led to the train approaching the curve at a speed of 140 kph, almost twice the speed limit.

 As part of the investigation, all 18 other Puyama trains in service on Taiwanese railways were thoroughly inspected.
 No fault was found.
 Nevertheless, a report by Chinese-language Apple Daily Sunday found that Taiwanese trains were experiencing problems with the ATP system, citing anonymous sources from within the TRA.
 As the investigation progressed, technical flaws with the connection of the train's protection system to the signalling centre were found with the Puyama trains, and Japanese manufacturer Nippon Sharyo promised the Taiwanese government it would fix the flaw by 11 November, with testing and certification expected to take a month.